RAvdek/money_squirrel/README.md

 - Phase 4: Productionize model evaluation and purchasing with API integrations
 - Phase 5: Sleep on a pile of money

-## What is it???

-Try algotrading on GDAX (supplemented with Google Trends data)!

-- Phase 1: Create APIs for GDAX and Trends to dump data to a DB
-- Phase 2: Build models on the data so you can predict price in the future
-- Phase 3: Use the price predictions to develop a purchasing strategy
-- Phase 4: Productionize model evaluation and purchasing with API integrations
-- Phase 5: Sleep on a pile of money

 ## Installing and running the application

 I've only done this on one computer and am guessing it will be a pain setting up on a different one :)